gabedoyle/acl2017/README.md

 # acl2017
-Code and dummy data for the WHAM model in Doyle, Goldberg, Srivastava, &amp; Frank 2017 (ACL)
+Code and dummy data for the WHAM model in Doyle, Goldberg, Srivastava, &amp; Frank 2017 (ACL).

+To be uploaded within a week...